microsoft/TemplateStudio/docs/notifications.md

-# Notifications on Windows Template Studio
+# Notifications on Template Studio

 These details have [moved here](./UWP/notifications.md).